 Can I extend a Skilled Worker Visa?

 You can apply to extend your Skilled Worker Visa if you meet the necessary eligibility criteria.
-After the initial 5 years you may also be eligible to obtain Indefinite Leave to Remain under other routes.
+This involves having the same job, employer and occupational code as specified in your Certificate of Sponsorship.
+However, there may be different eligibility criteria depending on when you were granted your Certificate of Sponsorship.
+After the initial 5 years, you may also be eligible to obtain Indefinite Leave to Remain under other routes.

 Can I change jobs under a Skilled Worker Visa?

 Your visa will only be valid for the job sponsored by the employer as part of your original application.
-If you find a new role, you will need to update your Skilled Worker Visa.
+If you find a new role and/or Sponsor, we shall need to ensure the new terms will continue to be compliant under the latest Immigration Rules and update your Skilled Worker Visa.